deckerweb/genesis-shortcode-ui/README.md

 * Example Widget plugin: ["Visual Text Editor" (via WordPress.org)](https://wordpress.org/plugins/visual-text-editor/screenshots/)

-## Usage - 3) Limitations:
+## Usage - 3) Limitations, Info etc.:

+* *Limitation:* For some attributes that get entered via the Shortcode UI, the whitespace gets trimmed.
+This is the current behavior (or issue?) of the *Shortcake* plugin
+ * However, this only affects the Shortcode preview within the editor
+ * The Shortcode attributes are inserted properly, including spaces/ whitespace!
+ * And, most importantly, the rendering on the frontend of your site will also include space/ whitespace you've entered in the UI!
+ * *Note: I might discuss this with the Shortcake team if this could be improved*
+* *Limitation:* Currently, the Shortcake plugin displays no preview Icon or Image for one-line-Shortcodes in the Editor.
+ * It's only a visual thing: the rendered view is still clickable and editable for the whole line in the Editor!
+(In the same way as for built-in WordPress Shortcodes like "gallery".)
+ * *Note: I might discuss this as well with the Shortcake team if this could be improved*
-* The "Back to Top" Shortcode from Genesis was left out, intentionally, as it makes no sense to use this XHTML/ HTML 4 feature any longer!
+* *Limitation:* The "Back to Top" Shortcode from Genesis was left out, intentionally, as it makes no sense to use this old XHTML/ HTML 4 feature any longer!
-* Also, the attributes `relative_depth` from the Shortcodes "Post Date" and "Post Modified Date" were left out as they make not much sense in an UI aimed at end users/ beginner users.
-* Otherwise, the originally "hidden" attribute `url` attribute in Shortcode "Footer Genesis Link" was included as it makes total sense especially for affiliate links! :)
+* *Bonus:* Otherwise, the originally "hidden" `url` attribute in Shortcode "Footer Genesis Link" was included as it makes total sense especially for affiliate links! :)

 ## Plugin Filters (Developers) - 1) Basics: